addinar/sentiment-analyzer-from-scratch/README.md

 # sentiment-analyzer-from-scratch

 ## Description
 This is a simple sentiment analysis model made entirely from numPy, re, and NLTK alone.
 During development, pandas and matplotlib were also used.
-The model uses self-made embeddings, positional encodings, transformers, and logits.
+The model uses self-made embeddings, positional encodings, custom transformer architecture, and logits.
 It employs several concepts from calculus and linear algebra to perform the forward and backward passes.

 The model was trained on 417 entries of [this dataset](https://www.kaggle.com/datasets/nursyahrina/chat-sentiment-dataset) from KaggleHub.
 It takes a test and classifies it to one of three sentiments - negative, neutral, or positive.